Easy Halloween Spider Web Cookies

 2. Grab your first frosting bag, and cut the very end of the tip off.
 I like to cut enough off as to leave about a ¼" diameter opening.

-3. Carefully pipe your outer circle, inside the outer edge of your first cookie.
+3. Carefully pipe your outer circle, inside the outer edge of the cookie.
 I like to leave a bit of a border along the outside of the cookie top, as it gives a little room for dragging the icing outward.

 4. Once the outer edge is piped, quickly - but carefully - fill in the center of the cookie with frosting.
-You don’t have to pipe all of the frosting in, think of it more as “flooding” - you can use the frosting bag to sort of encourage frosting to spread, as you’re adding more.
+You don’t have to pipe all of the frosting in, think of it more as “flooding” - you can use the frosting bag to sort of encourage frosting to spread across the top ofthe cookies, as you’re adding more.

 6. Pipe concentric circles of white around the center circle.
 Note that these don’t have to be perfect, they’re going to get distorted in the next step.

-7. Once you have all of your circles piped, use a toothpick to draw the frosting out from the center blob.
-Place the point of one toothpick into the center blob of frosting, and just gently drag it though the icing, ending at the outer edge of icing.
+Place the point of one toothpick into the center blob of frosting, and just gently drag it though the icing in straight lines, each ending at the outer edge of icing.

 9. Once all the lines are pulled out, set the cookie aside to dry, and repeat on your remaining cookies.